 Business Dispute Lawyer

-Through multiple movements over the years it is clear that women are unhappy with how they are treated in society and that their underrepresentation in the corporate world is something they want to fix.
-California is taking a step towards remedying the issue in their own state.
+Through multiple movements over the years, it is clear that women are unhappy with how they are treated in society and that their underrepresentation in the corporate world is something they want to fix.
+California is taking a step towards remedying the issue in its own state.
 Gov.

 It will be interesting to see what happens going forward and whether the courts will uphold this new law or will they return to the drawing board.

 If you have any questions about business law or have been discriminated against in a business setting, a business dispute lawyer in Arlington, TX can help.
 Contact a law firm today.

 Thanks to Brandy Austin Law Firm, PLLC for their insight into business law and women in corporate positions.